Action Group think is paying dividends

 Rural day out inspires Taranaki students

-Year 7 & 8 students from Highlands Intermediate in New Plymouth recently took part in the 'Bigger and Better' discovery day to inspire students to consider a career in sheep and beef farming.
-The discovery day, funded and facilitated by the Red Meat Profit Partnership (RMPP) in conjunction with New Zealand Young Farmers and CORE education, has been developed for teachers to align with their Year 6-8 curriculum.
-Read More
+Students from Highlands Intermediate in New Plymouth took part in the 'Bigger and Better' discovery day to inspire students to consider a career in sheep and beef farming.
+The discovery day, funded and facilitated by RMPP together with New Zealand Young Farmers and CORE Education, has been developed for teachers to align with their Year 6-8 curriculum.
+Read more

 How to lift farm performance with small tweaks

-Click here to read more about brothers, Matt and Joe McRae and how they have achieved success through small changes to their system.
+Brothers Matt and Joe McRae have achieved success through small changes to their system.
+Read more here

 Meat industry means business for students

-Click here to read about the RMPP teaching resource that is proving a big hit with city based teachers.
+The RMPP teaching resource that is proving a big hit with city-based teachers.
+Case Study, 20 October 2017 Read more here

 Red meat pilot project inspires full review